- What Is a Security Deposit and How Does It Work?

 What Is a Security Deposit and How Does It Work?

 To many people, rental home agreements are filled with legal jargon and stipulations.
-One of the least-defined, and most grey areas, of any agreement is the language surrounding the security deposit.
+One of the least-defined and biggest grey areas of any agreement is the language surrounding the security deposit.

-Since many people sign on the dotted line without reading through the entire agreement, a lot of renters go into their lease blindly, hoping for a security deposit return at the conclusion of their term.
+Since many people sign on the dotted line without reading through the entire refundable security deposit agreement many renters go into their lease blindly, hoping for a security deposit return after their lease has concluded.

 Many factors determine whether a security deposit refund will be issued to the tenant and, if so, how much will be refunded.
 The amount of a deposit can depend on the landlord, state of residence, monthly rent amount and prior payment history.